 My title sounds like those obnoxious Instagrammers with cutesy description/titles which makes me want to pour the spice packet into my eye.

-With a product like Hwa Ramyun, that’ll actually sting.
+With a product by Paldo like Hwa Ramyun, that’ll actually sting.

 I thought having been to Korea and having Korean friends, that I would somehow know a lot more about this product, but I don’t.

 I never knew the brand name, their product line up, or anything else about the company, so here is everything you need to know because if you were like me, you purchased the product solely on recognizing the product by its packaging design.